Sahil-Lakhani/Mineccraft_server/README.md

 ## 5. Notes

-* Ensure your firewall allows connections to Minecraft.
+* Ensure your firewall allows connections to Minecraft (default port is 25565).
-* The server runs in **offline mode** by default.
+* The server runs in **offline mode** by default (allows cracked clients).
-* You can modify `server.properties` for additional configurations.
+* You can modify other settings in `server.properties` for additional configurations.
+* For better performance, adjust the `-Xmx` and `-Xms` values in the Java command based on your available RAM.

 Enjoy your multiplayer Minecraft server! 🎮